delawareCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 When requesting by mail, here are the steps to be taken:

-• Write a formal request or fill forms
+• Write a formal request or fill out forms

-• Include requesters details and information on the divorce record
+• Include the requester's details and information on the divorce record

 • Enclose required payments

-• Send the written request to the Records Department in the county the divorce was approved.
+• Send the written request to the Records Department in the county where the divorce was approved.

 Who Can Obtain Divorce Records in Delaware?

-Obtaining a divorce record in Delaware is largely based on the type of divorce to be obtained.
-The informational or non-certified divorce record is made public and this is obtainable by anyone.
-However, certified copies or sealed records can only be viewed or obtained by parties mentioned in the records and others with direct or legitimate claims.
-This includes the children of the divorced couple, parents, legal guardians, and legal representatives.
+Obtaining a divorce record in Delaware is largely based on the type of divorce.
+The informational or non-certified divorce record is made public, which anyone can obtain.
+However, certified copies or sealed records may only be viewed or obtained by parties mentioned in the records and others with direct or legitimate claims.
+This includes the divorced couple's children, parents, legal guardians, and legal representatives.

 Are Delaware divorce records available online?

-Although requests can be made online, actual divorce records cannot be found online in Delaware.
-However, basic divorce notices or information can be found online through third-party sites, online databases, or custodian websites although the information obtained are scanty and not guaranteed.
+Although some requests may be made online, divorce records in Delaware cannot be found online.
+However, basic divorce notices or information may be found online through third-party sites, online databases, or custodian websites, although the information obtained is scanty and not guaranteed.

 How do I seal my divorce records in Delaware?

-As a divorce record is mostly restricted at the time of finalization, it may not necessarily require a court order for sealing.
-However, like other public records, divorce records can be sealed if the parties petition the court and provide justifiable reasons why certain sensitive information contained in the records should not be open to the public.
+As a divorce record is restricted chiefly at the time of finalization, it may not necessarily require a court order for sealing.
+However, like other public records, divorce records may be sealed if the parties petition the court and provide justifiable reasons why certain sensitive information in the documents should not be open to the public.

 • Protection of the children involved from being identified in divorce records.